What is the enrollment process?

 Are any of these classes taught by CVCS Teachers?

-Yes, we offer custom CVCS courses; Understanding the Times, Economics, 6th-12th Sciences, Advanced Math Courses, Bible and Modern World History!
+Yes, we offer custom CVCS courses; Understanding the Times, Economics, 6th-12th Sciences, Advanced Math Courses, Algebra I & 2, Geometry, 4 Bible Electives and Modern World History!

 Will I have to pay for textbooks?

-No, as soon as your student is enrolled in the class, VLN sends CVCS the textbooks for your student to use for the school year.
+No, as soon as your student is enrolled in the class, CVCS covers the cost of this.
 Please remember that the textbooks take a week to get delivered so the earlier you register the better!

 Will my student be responsible to anyone in a virtual classroom?